Export to MAT format

 Indicates if the timecode is extrapolated if the synchronization source is lost during the measurement.

-Struct array with a list of all the events in the file.
+The field Events contains a struct array with a list of all the events in the file.
+The elements of the struct array contain the data per event.

 • Label